-On January 12, 1922, Tacoma Promoter George Shanklin again called on Farmer-this time to headline the inaugural boxing card at the newly-built Eagles Lodge against nationally-ranked heavyweight contender Jack McAuliffe of Detroit.
+Farmer, however, remained Tacoma's top heavyweight drawing card.
+On January 12, 1922, Shanklin again called on Farmer-this time to headline the inaugural boxing card at the newly-built Eagles Lodge against nationally-ranked heavyweight contender Jack McAuliffe of Detroit.
 For the first time Farmer failed to post a win at the Eagles, as McAuliffe recorded his eleventh KO win in eleven straight bouts.
 According to Elliott Metcalf, the fight with McAuliffe ended Farmer's career as a national top-liner and he "hit the toboggan, slid(ing) down the chute to near-oblivion."
-Farmer continued to toil in the boxing vineyards for another half-dozen years, winning more fights than he lost, but he never again was a factor against nationally-recognized competition.
+Farmer continued to toil in the boxing vineyards for another eight years, winning more fights than he lost, but he never again was a factor against nationally-recognized competition.